1 U.S. Bureau of Labor Statistics, “Consumer Price Index — August 2023,” September 13, 2023

 2 U.S. Bureau of Labor Statistics, “CPI for All Urban Consumers,“ September 29, 2023

 3 Social Security Administration, “Social Security Announces 8.7% Benefit Increase for 2023,” October 13, 2022

 4 NBC News, “Social Security COLA increase for 2024 could be higher than expected,” September 13, 2023

 5 SHRM, “Workers Say Inflation is Bigger Retirement Obstacle This Year than Last,” August 15, 2023

-6“When to Start Receiving Retirement Benefits,” Social Security Administration, January 2022
+6 Social Security Administration, “When to Start Receiving Retirement Benefits,” January 2023

 This information should not be construed as investment advice and is subject to change.
 It is provided for informational purposes only and is not intended to be either a specific offer by Bank of America, Merrill or any affiliate to sell or provide, or a specific invitation for a consumer to apply for, any particular retail financial product or service that may be available.

 The Chief Investment Office (CIO) provides thought leadership on wealth management, investment strategy and global markets; portfolio management solutions; due diligence; and solutions oversight and data analytics.
 CIO viewpoints are developed for Bank of America Private Bank, a division of Bank of America, N.A., (“Bank of America”) and Merrill Lynch, Pierce, Fenner & Smith Incorporated (“MLPF&S” or “Merrill”), a registered broker-dealer, registered investment adviser and a wholly owned subsidiary of Bank of America Corporation (“BofA Corp.”).